zhenghaohe/zhenghao.me/content/blog/performance.md

 1. Choose an appropriate format for images and compress them. - You can use `<picture>` tag for `webp` with a `jpg` fallback.
 Because `webp` is not supported by Safari.
 2. Preload things that you think will also be needed in a short time.
+3. Be mindful of network requests you make: Are there components requesting the same reosources?
+Did you keep a cache of the responses and share it with other components?
+How do you fine tune your cached data-freshness at the app level and query level?
-3. Deduplicate network requests you make. - <a href='https://react-query.tanstack.com/'>React Query</a> makes this really easy.
+   - Check out <a href='https://github.com/tannerlinsley/react-query'>React Query</a>

 <div class='tip tip-left'>
 <p>
    "synchronous", in practice, means blocking.
-Check out <a href='https://twitter.com/acdlite/status/1344398786894966784'>this tweet</a> for more nuances about this word "synchronous"
+Check out <a href='https://twitter.com/acdlite/status/1344398786894966784'>this tweet</a> for more nuances about this word "synchronous".
+However "asynchronous" doesn't necessarily mean non-blocking - as micro tasks do not yield to any particular part of the event loop.
 </p>
 </div>

 4. Don't put too much stuff in your `localStorage`. <a href='https://www.janbambas.cz/new-faster-localstorage-in-firefox-21/'>Firefox does this</a>: they read the entire store into memory on page navigation, meaning that the more you stuff in LocalStorage, the more you impact page load time as well as memory costs.

    - `localStorage` is a synchronous API, you may wish to throttle or debounce the updates to localStorage.
 Because. it can cause performance problems if read/updated too rapidly.
      - There is one edge case to think about when debouncing writing to `localStorage`, that is if the user navigate away from the page before the debounced writing fires, the write would likely fail.

-5) Offload computationally intensive tasks to Service workers or Web workers.
+5. Offload computationally intensive tasks to Service workers or Web workers, which have been the de-facto standard for dealing with concurrent processes in JavaScript,
    - It comes with <a href='https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers#Transferring_data_to_and_from_workers_further_details'>the cost of serialization</a>

 6) You can mess around `window.navigator` to get to know the amount of memory the user's device has or <a href='https://twitter.com/umaar/status/897753290510913536'>their bandwidth</a> so you can decide whether to download some resources at all.